FAQ

 Are Visual Editor tests code based?

 The Rainforest Automation Service runs your application automatically on our scalable virtual machine (VM) infrastructure.
 Your application is tested visually by comparing the results on the screen with those in your test.
-And all without any code.

 How do Visual Editor tests perform their evaluation?